openrewrite/rewrite-docs/tutorials/authoring-recipes/recipe-conventions-and-best-practices.md

 ### Naming conventions

 Recipes should always have a non-blank description.
-Recipe parameters should always have a fully filled out `@Option` annotation.
+Recipe parameters should always have a fully filled-out `@Option` annotation.
 This metadata is used when generating documentation, when build plugins display recipe information in their discover action, and in the [Moderne saas](https://app.gitbook.com/s/JC9dRbwVINQjAyoDyBuW/alerts).

 Recipe names, descriptions, and parameters should follow our [recipe naming conventions](https://github.com/openrewrite/rewrite/blob/main/doc/adr/0002-recipe-naming.md).&#x20;